 The student will complete a two week daily log covering the Biological, Psychological, Social and Spiritual aspects of abstaining from their chosen option.
 The weekly journal assignment assesses Competency 7-Assessment (knowledge, cognitive and affective processes).

-Each exam will cover the Reading & Study material for the module/week in which it is assigned, along with the Reading & Study material from the preceding module/week.
+Each exam will cover the Learn material for the module: week in which it is assigned, along with the Learn material from the preceding module: week.
 Each exam will be open-book/open-notes, contain 50 multiple-choice questions, and have a time limit of 1 hour and 15 minutes.
 These exams assess Competency 2-Diversity (knowledge & values), Competency 4-Practice-Informed Research & Research-Informed Practice (knowledge), Competency 7-Assessment (knowledge), Competency 8-Intervention (knowledge & cognitive process) & Competency 9-Evaluation (knowledge).